h15200/notes/go.md

 ```

+- structs are defined at package scope mostly because methods must be declared
+at package scope, so any in-function structs can't have additional methods
 ## general syntax

 - NO SEMIs after statements (but often used inline in conditionals and for loops after var declarations)